bovem/old.bovem.github.io/README.md

-Artificially Intelligent
+BOVEM
 =================

-This is a Jekyll blog hosted on [GitHub pages](https://aipublication.github.io).
-Articles on this blog are based on
+This is a Jekyll blog and portfolio website hosted on [GitHub pages](https://bovem.netlify.app).

+Categories of articles on this blog:
-* Mathematics
+* Discrete Mathematics
+* Linear Algebra
+* Calculus
+* Algorithms
+* Operating Systems
+* Database Management Systems
+* Digital Logic and Design
+* Computer Organization
-* Computer Science
+* Computer Networking
-* Machine Learning
+* Compiler Design
+* Theory of Computation
-* Statistics
+* C Programming